andrew1931/fundom/README.md

 ## Fundom

 Lightweight JavaScript library to work with DOM api in declarative way with reactive state in functional style.
-It provides a minimum amount of utils to create, mutate and control flow of HTML elements and state api for reactive changes.
+It provides a minimum amount of utils to create, mutate and control flow of HTML elements + state api for reactive changes.

 ## Example: